MicrosoftDocs/VBA-Docs/api/Project.PjGanttBarLink.md

 # PjGanttBarLink Enumeration (Project)

-Contains constants that specify the type of Gnatt bar links.
+Contains constants that specify the type of Gantt bar links.